NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/invalid_routing_plans.md

 # Invalid Routing Plans

-### Scenario: An API consumer submitting a request with a routing plan         referencing the same template twice receives a 500 'Duplicate Routing Plan' response
+## Scenario: An API consumer submitting a request with a routing plan referencing the same template twice receives a 500 ‘Duplicate Routing Plan’ response

 **Given** the API consumer provides a message body containing a reference to the same template twice
 <br/>